Difference Between Collagen and Hyaluronic Acid

 It is a long peptide chain that is spiral.
 Each peptide chain consists of about 19 to 105 amino acids to form the chain.

-The protein shows the insoluble property along with that it can’t be absorbed or digested by the human body.
+The protein shows an insoluble property in that it can’t be absorbed or digested by the human body.
 The molecular mass ranges between 300,000 – 400,000 Da for the collagen protein.

-There are many uses listed of the collagen protein as it is the important protein in keeping the skin healthy, responsible for the firmness, tightness, and the elasticity of the skin, cosmetic surgery, bone grafts, tissue regeneration, increasing the strength of hairs and nails, slow down the ageing process, and many more.
+There are many uses listed for the collagen protein as it is an important protein in keeping the skin healthy, responsible for the firmness, tightness, and elasticity of the skin, cosmetic surgery, bone grafts, tissue regeneration, increasing the strength of hairs and nails, slow down the ageing process, and many more.

 collagen